Best trails in Werrikimbe National Park

 Which trail has the most elevation gain in Werrikimbe National Park?

-If you're looking for elevation gain, Werrikimbe National Park has you covered.
-Nothofagus Canyon - Hastings River Upper Falls boasts the most elevation gain with 2,342 ft of total ascent.
-The park's runner-up is The Racecourse via Mooraback Trail and Platypus Pool Walking Track, which will get you 1,328 ft of elevation gain.
+Nothofagus Canyon - Hastings River Upper Falls has the most elevation gain with 2,260 ft of total ascent.
+The park's runner-up is The Racecourse via Mooraback Trail and Platypus Pool Walking Track, which has 1,328 ft of elevation gain.

 Are there camping trails available in Werrikimbe National Park?